cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 Every tool ships with descriptions.
 Tasks got longer.
 History accumulated: prior turns, snippets, code, pasted policy excerpts. **Attention spread across noise.** This is the practical meaning of **context rot** in a product: not mystical, just **too much heterogeneous information competing for the same narrow window**.

-Anthropic’s writing on **context engineering** helped here.
+Anthropic’s [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) helped here.
 At a high level, context engineering is: **for each task class, show the model what it needs, and not more**.

 In one copilot we shipped, two modes collided: